p0m3lO/linux_labs/README.md

     $ vagrant ssh
     ```

-3. Start / stop the virtual lab web interface
+3. Start / stop the virtual lab web interface (the web interface autostarts with the vagrant up command)

     After connected to the virtual lab machine run: